jalvesaq/zotcite/README.md

 let $ZYearPageSep = ':'
 ```

+Similarly, to extract notes from a PDF document, use the Vim command
+`:Zpdfnote`.
+The page numbers of the notes will be wrong if the PDF document
+includes cover page.

 To insert citation keys, in Insert mode, type the `@` letter and one or more
 letters of either the last name of the first author or the reference title and
 press `CTRL-X CTRL-O`.
 The matching of citation keys is case insensitive.